pygeobuf/pygeobuf/README.md

 without the need to build in-memory representation of the whole data.
 - **Partial reads** &mdash; you can read only the parts you actually need, skipping the rest.
 - Trivial **concatenation**: you can concatenate many Geobuf files together and they will form a valid combined Geobuf file.
-- Encoding/decoding is potentially faster and takes less memory than native JSON encoding/decoding (i.e. in Web browsers).
+- Potentially **faster encoding/decoding** compared to native JSON implementations (i.e. in Web browsers).
+- Can still accommodate any GeoJSON and TopoJSON data, including extensions with arbitrary properties.

+#### pygeobuf

+This repository is the first encoding/decoding implementation of this new major version of [Geobuf](https://github.com/mapbox/geobuf) (in Python).
+It serves as a prototyping playground, with faster implementations in JS and C++ coming in future.

 #### Sample compression sizes